Updated June 6, 2025

 RAS Proposal Deadline

-Proposals are due to RAS five business days prior to the sponsor's deadline to allow complete review and approval prior to Institute endorsement and submission on behalf of faculty.
-Use the Five-Day Calculator to determine the RAS deadline for your proposal.
+Complete and final proposals are due to RAS at or before 9am five full business days prior to the sponsor's deadline to allow complete review and approval prior to Institute endorsement and submission on behalf of faculty.
+Use the RAS Due Date Calculator to determine the RAS deadline for your proposal.

 PI Status and Proposal Certification